shubhamChaurasia55/Chef-Claude/README.md

-# ChefAI - Recipe Generator
+# Chef Claud - Recipe Generator

 A React application that generates recipes from ingredients using Hugging Face's AI models.